Vishal9496/practicerepo/Readme.md

-# This is just a sample for git practice
+# This is just a sample repo for git practice